cmu-delphi/covidcast/Python-packages/covidcast-py/docs/plot_examples.rst

 megacounties.

 With the GeoDataFrame, you can plot various data points in whatever style you prefer.
-For example, plotting California with a Mercator projection:
+For example, plotting California on August 4, 2020 with a Mercator projection:

 >>> CA = geo_data.loc[geo_data.state_fips == "06",:]
 >>> CA.to_crs("EPSG:3395")